Gargoyle (comics): Gargoyle (Yuri Topolov)

 Yuri Topolov is a Soviet scientist and the Hulk's first foe.
-An atomic accident caused from working with radiation that mutated him into a grotesque large-headed dwarf.
+An atomic accident caused from working with radiation mutated him into a large-headed dwarf.
 The Gargoyle was informed about the Hulk by an imprisoned spy using a miniature transmitter.
 By firing a gun with will-weakening pellets, he succeeded in capturing both him and Rick Jones.
-Bruce Banner cured him of his mutation via gamma rays.
-He gratefully used his rocket to send them back into the United States.
-Topolov managed to destroy several Soviet generals and 'die like a man' in an explosion he set off.
-However, he passed this deformity onto his son, the Gremlin.
+Bruce Banner cures Topolov of his mutation via gamma rays.
+In gratitude, Topolov allows Banner and Rick to use his rocket to return to the United States.
+Afterward, Topolov sets off an explosion that kills himself and several Soviet generals.

-Topolov later turned up alive, because of his own deliberate fake death.
-He was frozen by the USSR in a cryogenic sleep near the Cold War's end, along with some other agents.
-They were accidentally awakened in this modern day and fought the Order.
+Topolov later turns up alive, having faked his death.
+He is frozen by the USSR in a cryogenic sleep near the Cold War's end, along with several other agents.
+They are accidentally awakened in the modern day and battle the Order.

 Powers, abilities, and equipment

-As the first Gargoyle, Yuri Topolov was a superhuman genius.
+Yuri Topolov is a superhuman genius.
 Either human or mutate, he knows numerous sciences and is well-versed in mechanical theory.
 He utilizes a pellet gun with will-sapping effects.

-Gargoyle II (Isaac Christians)
+Gargoyle (Isaac Christians)

-Isaac Christians was an elderly man who sold his soul to an alliance of minor demons styling themselves as "The Six-Fingered Hand" in exchange for prosperity for the dying hometown that his ancestors had founded (the fictional town of Christiansboro, Virginia).
-Christians made a pact with the demon Avarrish to inhabit the body of a legendary gargoyle and act as an agent of the Six-Fingered Hand.
-The demons of the Six-Fingered Hand transferred Christians' life force into the Gargoyle body and sent him on a mission to capture Patsy Walker, at that time operating as Defenders member Hellcat.
-Christians battled the Defenders, but rebelled against the Six-Fingered Hand.
-He was trapped in the gargoyle's body, but joined the Defenders.
-The Defenders then helped him defeat the Six-Fingered Hand.
+Isaac Christians is an elderly man who sells his soul to the Six-Fingered Hand, a group of minor demons, in exchange for prosperity for the dying hometown that his ancestors had founded (the fictional town of Christiansboro, Virginia).
+Christians makes a pact with the demon Avarrish to inhabit the body of a legendary gargoyle and act as an agent of the Six-Fingered Hand.
+The demons of the Six-Fingered Hand transfer Christians' life force into the Gargoyle body and send him to capture Patsy Walker, at that time operating as Defenders member Hellcat.
+Christians battles the Defenders, but joins them and rebels against the Six-Fingered Hand.

-As a member of the Defenders, Gargoyle helped the Squadron Supreme defeat the Overmind and Null the Living Darkness.
-The Gargoyle briefly fell under the control of an Afghan wizard, and he was forced to battle the Defenders.

-Christians later returned to Christiansboro, and was later released from the Gargoyle body and the original demon spirit re-inhabited it.
-Christians, to prevent the chaos being wreaked by the gargoyle, re-assumed the body with the help of a druid and killed his original human body to prevent the demon from returning.
+Christians later returns to Christiansboro and is released from the Gargoyle body.
+However, a demon takes control of the Gargoyle body.
+Christians retakes control of the Gargoyle and kills his original human body to prevent the demon from returning.

-Moondragon, under the influence of the Dragon of the Moon, later separated Christians' life force from the gargoyle body.
-The body was to be used as a vessel for the Dragon of the Moon, and it became larger and more grotesque.
-The gargoyle body was carbonized and transformed into a statue of ash, when the Defenders defeated Moondragon and the Dragon of the Moon.
+Moondragon, under the influence of the Dragon of the Moon, separates Christians from the gargoyle body, intending to use it as a vessel for the Dragon.
+The gargoyle body is carbonized and transformed into ash when the Defenders defeats Moondragon and the Dragon of the Moon.